 1999

-Auditions for and joins Mercury Musical Developments which lead to a whole mass of musical theatre writing being workshopped by the musical students at the Royal Academy of Music.
+Auditions for and joins Mercury Musical Developments which lead to a whole mass of musical theatre writing being workshopped by the musical theatre students at the Royal Academy of Music.
 This leads in turn to two productions of Achilles in Heels at the Landor Theatre and a run of Unburied Treasures at the Rosemary Branch Theatre.

 -